Torres del Paine Trekking - The Circuit and 'W' Treks

 Circuit Hike Refugios and Campgrounds

-If hiking anti-clockwise from Refugio Torres Central or Norte, you will reach camps and refugios as follows:
+If hiking anti-clockwise from Refugio Torres Central or Norte, you will reach campgrounds and refugios as follows:

 9 km, 4 hrs from Torres Central